Quick Quote

 What is hydroplaning?

-Hydroplaning happens when a vehicle starts sliding uncontrollably on wet roads.
+Hydroplaning occurs when a vehicle begins to slide uncontrollably on wet roads.

 This happens when water in front of the tire builds up faster than the vehicle's weight can push water out of the way.
 The water pressure then causes the vehicle to rise and slide on a thin layer of water between the tires and the road, making the driver lose control.
-Hydroplaning is primarily caused by three factors:
+The top three contributors to hydroplaning are:

 In the event of your vehicle hydroplaning, here's what to know: